 It's time to sort out which size suits you best.
 Instead of the broad weight range that is commonplace, our size chart bubbles guide you to a better fitting board who's flex pattern and length suit you best.
 These guides are based off of both design and actual customer/demo-goer feedback.
-This is meant as a guide and clearly don't cover every possible scenario so if you have any questions or uncertainties fill out the contact form at the bottom of the page and we'll help you find the right fit.
+This is meant as a guide and clearly don't cover every possible scenario so if you have any questions or uncertainties fill out the Personal Advice form at the bottom of the page and we'll help you find the right fit.

 Use your actual weight for this, the scale is already adjusted for normal gear and riding pack.
 If you are using a very large pack (ie: you are a guide or doing lots of overnight trips on a splitboard) size-up if you are close to the edge of the bubble.

 Find where your weight and height intersect on the chart to find a starting point.
 Next to the chart you'll find "Size-up" and "Size-down" scenarios that may apply to you if you are close to a bubble overlap or have personal preferences.